evolv-ai/env-integrations/utils/docs/API.md

 <a name="Utils+revert"></a>

 ### utils.revert()
 Reverts any persistent actions.
-Currently this only applies to namespace(), removing the body classes.
+This only applies to namespace(), removing the body classes, and any custom reversion callbacks added to `toRevert`.

 **Kind**: instance method of [<code>Utils</code>](#Utils)
 <a name="XPathMethods"></a>